-A joint and survivor annuity option extends the annuity payment coverage to the initial individual and a beneficiary, usually the spouse of a retired person.
+A joint and survivor annuity option extends the annuity payment coverage to include the initial individual and a beneficiary, usually the spouse of a retired person.
 The monthly annuity payments continue until the second person dies -- it does not matter who dies first or second.
-The idea behind a joint and survivor annuity is that both individuals in a marriage are dependent on the retirement income provided by the annuity and a joint and survivor annuity makes sure either one continues to receive the payments for as long as they are needed.
+The idea behind a joint and survivor annuity is that both individuals in a marriage are dependent on the retirement income provided by the annuity.
+A joint and survivor annuity makes sure either person will continue to receive the payments for as long as they are needed.

 An insurance annuity can be on a single life or the buyer can elect a joint and survivor benefit.
-Insurance companies differentiate between a deferred annuity where the lump sum earns interest and the payments start at a later date and an immediate annuity -- a stream of monthly payments as discussed here.
+Insurance companies differentiate between a deferred annuity where the lump sum earns interest and the payments start at a later date and an immediate annuity – a stream of monthly payments as discussed here.
 Retirement plans provided by employers, governments or unions may also be in the form of an annuity or give retirees the choice of lump sum and/or annuity payments.
 The traditional, defined benefit retirement plan is a form of retirement annuity.

-Joint and Survivor Options
+Joint and Survivor Annuity Payments

 The monthly payment from a joint and survivor annuity will be smaller than a payment from a single life annuity purchased with the same lump sum amount.
 The amount of survivor benefit will be defined as a percentage of the initial annuity amount.
 With a 50 percent joint and survivor annuity, the payment will reduce by half when the first person dies.

 Qualified Plan Annuities

 Taking a higher payout single life annuity can only be approved with written consent from the spouse or ex-spouse, waiving the annuity survivor coverage.
 The minimum acceptable survivor payment under a qualified retirement annuity plan is a 50 percent joint and survivor payment.